The Shocking Truth Behind Soaring HVAC Prices

 – Economy of Scale

 Economy-of-scale sounds complicated, but it’s not.
 It just means that as you scale up your manufacturing, you can make the manufacturing cheaper.
-An example would be automobiles.
+Automobiles are a great example.
 Cars were originally so expensive that only the wealthiest could afford them.
-But that was because most cars were built one at a time for days in a small shop.
-When Henry Ford started building cars on a large assembly line, the cost of cars dropped so much that most Americans could then afford one.
-Ford could buy steel in bulk, reducing the cost of raw materials.
-And he could simplify and divide-up the work across more workers.
-Eventually Ford could build a car every 93 minutes!
+But that was because most cars were built one at a time over the course of days in a small shop.
+When Henry Ford started building cars on a large assembly line, the cost of cars dropped so much that most Americans could afford one.
+Ford could buy steel in bulk, which reduced the cost of raw materials.
+He could simplify the work and divide it among more workers.
+Eventually, Ford could build a car every 93 minutes!

-So, large-scale manufacturing normally equals more of a product and at a cheaper price.
+So, large-scale manufacturing normally equals a higher quantity of a product and at a cheaper price.

 – Supply and Demand

-Supply-and-demand is just as simple to understand.
-It means that pricing and availability of a product is affected by how much supply or demand there is, and that they affect each other.
-An example would be smartphones.
+Supply and demand is just as simple to understand.
+It means that the pricing and availability of a product is affected by how much supply or demand there is, and that they mutually influence each other.
+Smartphones are a good example.
 When the iPhone was released, there wasn’t a huge supply since it was the first real smartphone with no competitors.
 But also, the demand became huge.
-So there was a limited amount of iPhones, while at the same time there was a huge demand for iPhones.
+So there was a limited amount of iPhones, while at the same time, there was a huge demand for iPhones.
 So the price of iPhones kept going up.
 That was until other cell phone companies started making smartphones.
 Now, you can get a smartphone for less than $200.

 – But How Does That Cause Rising HVAC Prices?

 - When manufacturers are shut down, there is no large-scale manufacturing.
 This causes a lower quantity of products to be made, which makes manufacturing the individual products more expensive.